 Sure, it’s pretty touristy but you’ll still learn about the Miccosukee tribe (the original inhabitants of these parts).
 Just skip the alligator show.

 - Take food and plenty of water.
 It’s hot and there are very limited places to stock up on food.
-Most road side stops have a water fountain though.
+Most roadside stops have a water fountain though.

 - Take sunscreen.

 - Take all your rubbish with you.
+Leave no trace.

 - Go early.
 This way you avoid the crowds and are likely to see more wildlife.
-During the heat of the day they tend to hide away.
+During the heat of the day, they tend to hide away.